 You can control (1) the amount of moisture coming into the structure and (2) the amount of moisture leaving:

-- Controlling sources of moisture:
+Controlling sources of moisture:

-- Showers: Ensure proper ventilation with forced ventilation.
+Showers: Ensure proper ventilation with forced ventilation.

-- Cooking: Use lids when cooking or use an exhaust hood over your stove.
+Cooking: Use lids when cooking or use an exhaust hood over your stove.

-- Drying clothes: Ensure your dryer vent exhausts outside the building.
+Drying clothes: Ensure your dryer vent exhausts outside the building.

-- Building materials: Avoid enclosure of wet building materials during construction.
+Building materials: Avoid enclosure of wet building materials during construction.

-- Exterior sealing: Keep rain, melting snow and ice, groundwater, surface runoff, and humid air from leaking into your building via roof and wall penetrations.
+Exterior sealing: Keep rain, melting snow and ice, groundwater, surface runoff, and humid air from leaking into your building via roof and wall penetrations.

-- Plumbing leaks: Ensure there aren’t pinholes in pipes or leaking fittings and connections on any of your plumbing runs that can pool and evaporate.
+Plumbing leaks: Ensure there aren’t pinholes in pipes or leaking fittings and connections on any of your plumbing runs that can pool and evaporate.

 Removing interior moisture:

 Dehumidification: Use a portable electric dehumidifier to remove moisture from the air, but only if you’re in a cold environment (the dehumidifiers will raise the temperature of the air).

-- Air conditioner “dry mode”: Use the dry mode setting that many window and ductless AC units have to slow the fan and remove moisture from the air without cooling it significantly if you’re at a suitable temperature with too much relative humidity.
+Air conditioner “dry mode”: Use the dry mode setting that many window and ductless AC units have to slow the fan and remove moisture from the air without cooling it significantly if you’re at a suitable temperature with too much relative humidity.

 Ventilation: Use windows, doors, and vents to replace inside air with outside air when the outside air’s absolute humidity is lower (and hence the air is drier).

 A Note on Ventilation

-Energy conservation, temperature control, condensation prevention, and indoor air quality are oftentimes are in conflict, but ventilation affects them all.
+Energy conservation, temperature control, condensation prevention, and indoor air quality are oftentimes in conflict, but ventilation affects them all.
 For instance, bringing fresh air inside can be great for indoor air quality, but may substantially alter indoor temperature and humidity.
 Factors related to ventilation include:

-- Air quality: Due to the typical ‘tightness’ of container homes, ventilation is important even if it’s not necessary for moisture control because it prevents air from getting stale (full of odors, contaminants, and containing lower oxygen levels).
+Air quality: Due to the typical ‘tightness’ of container homes, ventilation is important even if it’s not necessary for moisture control because it prevents air from getting stale (full of odors, contaminants, and containing lower oxygen levels).

-- Air conditioning confusion: Despite a common misconception, the majority of air conditioners do not provide outside air as part of their operation.
+Air conditioning confusion: Despite a common misconception, the majority of air conditioners do not provide outside air as part of their operation.
 Instead, they filter, cool, and remove moisture from the indoor air before recirculating it back into the structure.
 Ventilation must instead be provided by intentional (open doors, windows, and vents) and unintentional (building envelope leaks) means.

-- Ventilation rate: Ventilation can be represented by the number of air changes per hour (ACH) or the cubic feet per minute (CFM) of makeup air introduced into the space.
+Ventilation rate: Ventilation can be represented by the number of air changes per hour (ACH) or the cubic feet per minute (CFM) of makeup air introduced into the space.
 The recommendations vary by building/room use and are governed by different codes in different geographic areas, such as ASHRAE 62.1 & 62.2, IECC R403.6, IRC R303.4 & M1507, IMC 403.1 & 403.3, etc.

-- Relative humidity: Failure to provide proper ventilation can cause a cumulative increase in relative humidity over time in a sealed building, absent other techniques discussed in the section above.
+Relative humidity: Failure to provide proper ventilation can cause a cumulative increase in relative humidity over time in a sealed building, absent other techniques discussed in the section above.
 With ventilation, if dry air is pulled into the building from outdoors, it will dehumidify the indoor air.
 If humid air is pulled in, it can greatly add to the humidity load that must be removed by the air conditioner.

-- Pressurization: Air, whether inside or outside the building, is constantly moving from areas of high pressure to areas of low pressure.
+Pressurization: Air, whether inside or outside the building, is constantly moving from areas of high pressure to areas of low pressure.
 A negatively or positively pressurized room (observable via smoke test) can have air pushed into it or out of it, along with the water vapor contained in the air.
 With doors, windows, and vents closed, air will try to flow through wall penetrations and may end up inside the wall envelope.

 What role do vapor retarders and barriers play in condensation control?

+Vapor retarders are materials that slow the diffusion and infiltration of moisture through a wall system.
+Vapor barriers are just one type of vapor retarder, shown below.
 Vapor retarders are rated according to their measured permeance in ‘perms’.
 The higher the number of perms, the more vapor that can pass through the material.
-Therefore, lower perms means a better block against vapor.
+Therefore, lower perms mean a better block against vapor.

 Vapor retarders are categorized into three classes by the International Building Code (IBC), with examples of materials in each class given below (source, source, source, source):

 Class I (0.1 perm or less): Vapor impermeable

-- Note: Class I vapor retarders are also known as “Vapor barriers”
+Note: Class I vapor retarders are also known as “Vapor barriers”